sunrick/eld/README.md

 ## Usage

-By default FireAuth is designed to be simple as possible.
-It's up to you how you want to build on top of FireAuth.
+By default FireAuth is designed to be simple as possible and can be used with any Ruby application.

-FireAuth allows you to take a Firebase access token from your frontend of choice and decode it.
+FireAuth takes a Firebase access token from your frontend of choice and decodes it.
 Once you've decoded the token, the rest is up to you!

 See [Firebase Authentication](https://firebase.google.com/docs/auth) for example client implementations.

-### Basic Usage

-FireAuth is designed to work with any Ruby application.
-As long as you have a way of getting a Firebase access token to your app, you are good to go.
-Use it with Sinatra, Roda, or Rails.
-Up to you!

 ```rb
 FireAuth.configure do |c|